albert-io/optimal/README.md

 * `{:struct, Some.Struct`} - An instance of `Some.Struct`
 * `%Some.Struct{}` - Same as `{:struct, Some.Struct}`
 * `{:enum, [value1, value2]}` - Allows any value in the list.
+* A nested optimal schema - Will validate that the provided keyword list adheres to the schema.

 ## Custom Validations